philotrum/GEOS_Chem_data_handling/README.md

 - DataReconciliation.py
   - Head script
 - SSH_Tools.py
-  - helper functions that use the Paramiko SSH client to connect to remote computers
+  - Helper functions that use the Paramiko SSH client to connect to remote computers